treeman/mining-incorporated/README.md

 * General refactoring
 * Prettier worker sprites
 * Simulation and interaction of objects
-* Remove dependencies to `util.hxx`, too many files depend on it?
 * A way to abort application
 * Logging
 * Visal debugging